30 Best Online Master’s in School Counseling Programs (2026)

 Program Overview:

-Advocacy is a major focus in this online school counseling grad program from GMercyU that earns it our number 10 spot.
+Advocacy is a major focus in this online school counseling grad program from GMercyU.
 A major part of the curriculum is training students on both the basics of working in counseling at K-12 academic institutions, while also teaching students how to identify needs beyond the therapy session.
 The program’s goal is for students to have a better understanding of inside and outside classroom needs for K-12 students as they help children, adolescents, and teens and their families connect to resources and encourage and implement strategies for students to develop academically and emotionally.
 The program takes 2.5 years to complete, including a clinical internship and practicum.

 Key Highlights: